LEARN-LK/lms/Quizzes&Questionnaires.md

 * Repeat steps 1-4 for as many questions as you need.
 * When you are finished, click Save changes again.

-<h3>Embed answers - Question type(Short answer questions, Numerical questions, Multi-response answers). </h3>
+<h2>02 - Embed answers - Question type(Short answer questions, Numerical questions, Multi-response answers). </h2>

 In Moodle, questions can be structured with a passage of text that incorporates embedded answers.
 These embedded answers may include a variety of response formats, such as multiple-choice, short answers, and numerical answers.
 This approach allows for a more dynamic and interactive assessment experience, enabling learners to engage with the content in a comprehensive manner. in this section cover following